-Nowadays we are more aware that most conventional art materials and printmaking inks are made of refined mineral oil and use chemicals that are harmful to ourselves and the environment.
-These toxic substances not only pass the bodies of the makers, but they also are absorbed into our sewage and, eventually, back into our food supply and our bodies.
-The focus of the project is to research which materials can be foraged from local surroundings and how to transform them into sustainable inks for printing techniques in order to design artworks that are not toxic for the artists who make them, the people who are owning them, or for our environment.
+Many contemporary art materials and printmaking inks are made of refined mineral oil and use chemicals that are harmful to ourselves and the environment.
+These toxic substances not only effect the makers, but they also are absorbed into our sewage and, eventually, back into our food supply and our bodies.
+The focus of the project is to research which materials can be foraged from local surroundings and how to transform them into sustainable inks for printing techniques in order to design artworks that are not toxic for the artists who make them, the people who are own them, or to our environment.

-Collect the soft vine sticks and cut them into separate pieces of the length that makes them fit inside your tin.
+- Collect the soft vine sticks and cut them into separate pieces, of length that make them fit inside a tin.
 Close the tin.

 *Charcoal ink needs to be very well ground, otherwise it will feel grainy when printing.
 You can also use the charcoal powder as a watercolour by adding some water and Arabic gum until you reach the desired consistency.

-A bunch of soft vine sticks, a fire, a tin with a lid, 1/2 tsp Arabic gum, 1/4 tsp guar gum, few drops of thyme oil or a few cloves.
+Soft vine sticks, 1/2 tsp Arabic gum, 1/4 tsp guar gum, thyme oil, cloves